mrzepinski/es6-guide/manuscript/strings.md

 ## strings are iterable

-Strings are iterable by using **for-of** loop which I will cover in more detail in iterators article later.
+Strings are iterable by using the **for-of** loop which I will cover in more detail in iterators article later.
 I write about it now because it enumerate Unicode code points and each may comprise one or two characters.

 ```javascript
 let str = 'abc\uD842\uDFB7';